-Appointments are required for eye exams.
+Appointments are required for eye exams and are strongly encouraged for eyewear consultations.
 Eyewear is an important purchase and we think every client deserves to have the time and attention necessary to consider the options and make good choices.
 If you walk in without an eyewear consultation appointment at a time when we have availability between scheduled clients, we’ll be delighted to serve you.
 However, scheduling is advisable because your time is valuable and those who are scheduled have priority.
-The fact that we favor working with our clients by appointment is just one of several things that distinguish Bronze Optical from other eyewear shops.
+The fact that we favor working with our clients by appointment is one of several things that distinguish Bronze Optical from other eyewear shops.
 Please keep in mind that scheduling a consultation appointment does not obligate you to make a purchase.
-It simply ensures that you will have our undivided attention.

 Am I required to have an eye exam with the optometrist at Bronze Optical?

 If you have a satisfying connection with an optometrist or ophthalmologist, we encourage you to keep that connection and have your exam done there.
 Establishing a history with one doctor can be very helpful in tracking changes in your vision and eye health.
-If, however, you wish to change eye doctors, please call us to make an appointment with Dr. Cook.
+If, however, you wish to make a change, please call us to set an appointment with our optometrist.

 If I have my eye exam performed at Bronze Optical, may I take my lens prescription elsewhere?